sudo-nano/joinmatrix/guide/fix-decryption-error.md

     2. Open the device that cannot read the messages ("device B" thereafter) and navigate to the same room.
     3. The message keys should start coming in a few moments.

-3. If the above doesn't work:
+3. If at least one of your devices can read the messages (alternate method):

     1. Navigate to Settings => Security & Privacy on both devices.
     2. On device A, click "Export E2E room keys".
 Follow the instructions.